-Jain University hosted a fascinating panel discussion on “Is India ready for a cashless Economy?” on 30 November 2016 at School of Commerce Studies.
-The panel composed of distinguished speakers from various professional backgrounds included – Dr. Sandeep Shastri, Pro Vice Chancellor, Jain University & Political Scientist, Mr. Krishnaswamy, Chartered Accountant, Prof. Charan Singh, RBI Chair Professor in Economics at IIM Bangalore, Mr. Deepak Mullick, CEO and Founder of Simply Mutual, Mr. Srinivas Shroff, Chief Manager (Training) State Bank Learning Centre, Bangalore.
+Jain (Deemed-to-be University) hosted a fascinating panel discussion on “Is India ready for a cashless Economy?” on 30 November 2016 at School of Commerce Studies.
+The panel composed of distinguished speakers from various professional backgrounds included – Dr. Sandeep Shastri, Pro Vice Chancellor, Jain (Deemed-to-be University) & Political Scientist, Mr. Krishnaswamy, Chartered Accountant, Prof. Charan Singh, RBI Chair Professor in Economics at IIM Bangalore, Mr. Deepak Mullick, CEO and Founder of Simply Mutual, Mr. Srinivas Shroff, Chief Manager (Training) State Bank Learning Centre, Bangalore.
 The discussion was moderated by Mr. M R Arun Kumar, Chief Manager (Retd) State Bank Learning Centres.

 The recent Demonetization drive by the government incorporated multiple intentions: a shock treatment to black money, repulsing terrorist funding and decimating counterfeit currency.
 The fallout included public shock, political and other disbelief that this couldn’t have been happening, and a scramble for small money.
 It turned everyone into being an economist, and caused a deluge on the social media, exceeding the volumes hitherto seen on issues affecting national security, OROP, pollution, constitutional reforms and the like.